kartik1000/hacktoberfest-ideas/README.md

 # hacktoberfest-ideas
-Your ideas are cool and the world needs to hear them!
+Your ideas are worth sharing and the world needs to hear them!

 ## How can I share my idea?
 Simply fork the repo and run one of the scripts to share your idea!